Updated February 10, 2021 with the latest forgiveness guidance and applications.

 Employee Identifier: This is the last four digits of their Social Security numbers.

-Enter Cash Compensation: Enter the sum of gross salary, gross wages, gross tips, gross commissions, paid leave (vacation, family, medical or sick leave, not including leave covered by the Families First Coronavirus Response Act), and allowances for dismissal or separation paid or incurred during the covered period or the alternative payroll covered period.
+Enter Cash Compensation: Enter the sum of gross salary, gross wages, gross tips, gross commissions, paid leave (vacation, family, medical or sick leave, not including leave covered by the Families First Coronavirus Response Act), and allowances for dismissal or separation paid or incurred during the covered period.

 Important: The application clarifies that: “For each individual employee, the total amount of cash compensation eligible for forgiveness may not exceed an annual salary of $100,000, as prorated for the covered period.
 For an 8-week Covered Period, that total is $15,385.
 For a 24-week Covered Period, that total is $46,154.